wb14123/blog/jekyll/_posts/2021-02-12-Setup-SSH-Authentication-with-YubiKey.markdown

 ChallengeResponseAuthentication Yes
 ```

-After this, restart sshd then you can login with Yubikey authentication: type in ssh login command, input user password and press enter, touch the Yubikey for a few seconds, then you should be able to login!
+After this, restart sshd then you can login with Yubikey authentication: type in the ssh login command, input user password and press enter, touch the Yubikey for a few seconds, then you should be able to login!